 Mine visit is for adults as well as for the kids an undoubtedly a fun activity.
-Become a miner for a while, get some instructions, safety helmet, protective coat, torch, and go with your local special mining guide to the underground.
-It is an easy to do activity with plenty of information about mining (from the very beginning of mining in the 13th century and the methods they used up to the end of mining in the 20th century).
+Become a miner for a while, get some instructions, a safety helmet, a protective coat, a torch, and go with your local special mining guide to the underground.
+It is an easy-to-do activity with plenty of information about mining (from the very beginning of mining in the 13th century and the methods they used up to the end of mining in the 20th century).

 It depicts the history, development, and daily life of the citizens and miners.
 We go back in time, visit the mines, watch how the miners work, admire the panorama of Banska Stiavnica with all the most beautiful buildings, castles, schools, crafts, we find here the biblical motif – the birth of Jesus.

 Peter Chovan is the author of this incredible work.

 Opening hours and entrance fees Here

 WHERE TO GET SUCH VIEWS?
 CLIMB UP TO CALVARY.
 LOOK AROUND AND ENJOY